 The Eucomed Code of Ethical Business Practice requires Eucomed members to notify in writing each sponsored Healthcare Professional’s hospital administration, superior or locally designated competent authority with a full description of the purpose and scope of all sponsorship provided.
 It is up to each Eucomed member to comply with this transparency requirement.

-This decision will be posted on www.ethicalmedtech.eu.
+This decision has been posted in the online conference calendar.

 Sincerely,